sdaves/simplemonads/docs/index.md

 Lets make monads easy, fun, and productive.

-## Pattern matching
+## Just, Nothing, Pattern matching

+Using Just means you get to pattern match against the monad and remove all None (Nothing monad) instances.
+This removes the need to check values for None, or should I say it removes the forgetting of checking the values for None?

 Being able to pipe a monad into a dictionary makes it easy to filter values, and without the need for more keywords in the language!
-If you don't like the pipe syntax you can use the match method instead.
+If you don't like the pipe syntax `|` you can use the match method instead.
 The library includes the  `_` monad that allows matching unknown monads in the dictionary.
-Yes I do hope Guido merges his pattern matching into Python 3 mainline, but I'm not holding my breath anymore ...
+Yes I do hope Guido merges his pattern matching into Python 3 mainline, but I'm not holding my breath ...

 ```python
 import simplemonads as sm
 assert 1 == sm.Just(1).match({ sm._: lambda x: x })
 assert 'nada' == sm.Nothing() | { sm.Just: lambda x: 'found', sm._: lambda x: 'nada' }
 ```

-## Just, Nothing

-Using Just means you get to pattern match against the monad and remove all None (Nothing monad) instances.
-This removes the need to check values for None, or should I say it removes the forgetting of checking the values for None?

 ## Success, Failure